To learn more about the process for course registration for Winter 2017, be sure to review all of the information below carefully!

 Q. Do I need to use the backpack feature in Wolverine Access before registration opens?

 A. It is recommended that you do, but it is not required.
 Starting November 14, you can start to add classes to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

 A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Summer 2015 or Fall 2015.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2017.

 Q: How can I learn how to use Wolverine Access to drop/add classes?

 A: Wolverine Access is the University website that maintains course registration, student records, address updates, and more.
 Using your uniqname and password, you can drop or add classes, check your registration or grades, update your address, and request transcripts.
 If you have questions about how to use or perform certain functions in Wolverine Access you can log in under Student Business, click on Student Center and search the Help menu for detailed step by step instructions and tips.

 It is each student's responsibility to review the course registration rules and policies carefully.

 Q. I still have questions.
 Is there someone I can talk to?